-The major difference between a regular stethoscope and an infant steth is in the head rest or chin for the care provider.
+The major difference between a regular stethoscope and an infant stethoscope is in the headrest or chin for the care provider.
 The infant stethoscope uses a specialized bell, which is always placed on the pregnant woman’s womb.
-The steth also has highly sensitive earpieces which are connected by tubes.
+The ‘scope also has highly sensitive earpieces which are connected by tubes.
 These enhance the sounds from the area underneath the bell.

 Uses of Infant Stethoscope: Healthcare vs. Home

 Clinics and other medical facilities have specialized devices used to monitor an unborn child’s heartbeat.
 Most often, an OBGYN or a nurse is the one directly involved in monitoring the heartbeat of a pregnant patient.

 The professionals then take the results to be interpreted to detect inconsistencies or problems in the unborn infant’s heartbeat rhythm.
 These medical professionals have to use sensitive technological equipment that allows them to correctly interpret the results.

 It is safe to use fetal monitoring gadgets at home to check high-risk pregnancies, fetal health, and multiple births.